jcs224/oak_sessions/README.md

 const router = new Router<AppState>();

 // Apply sessions to your Oak application.
-You can also apply the middleware to specific routes instead of the whole app. app.use(Session.initMiddleware())
+// You can also apply the middleware to specific routes instead of the whole app.
+// Without params, default MemoryStore is used.
+See the Storage chapter below for more info. app.use(Session.initMiddleware())

 router.post('/login', async (ctx) => {